How to Stabilize Indoor Humidity Levels

 Stabilizing humidity starts with reducing how much moisture enters the air during high-output activities.
 This does not mean avoiding these activities—it means managing how their moisture is handled.

-- Limit long, hot showers when humidity is already high
+• Shorten long, hot showers when humidity is already near the upper end of your target range

 These small adjustments reduce sudden spikes that make humidity difficult to control later.